 Use great images to make the best impression and improve product performance.

 - Avoid placeholder images or images that include promotional messages or logos.
-Deliver a professional image to capture your customers' attention.
+Deliver a professional image to capture the attention of your customers.

 Provide your most accurate product data

 Use the most up-to-date and complete information that you have to build trust with your customers.

 - Maintain up-to-date price and availability, including tax and delivery, by using automated feed delivery (including intraday updates), the Content API or structured data markup.
 Customers will leave your site if they don't see the price or availability that they expect.
 Mismatches will also lead to account disapprovals.

 - Provide the most detailed product type values that you have, and values for the Google product category